bryanlin39/online_boutique/README.md

 To install on your own machine, please follow the instructions below:

-* You will need the following things properly installed on your computer:
+* You will need the following properly installed on your computer:
   * Ruby
   * Rails
   * PostgreSQL